gravitational/teleport/rfd/0079-oidc-joining.md

 We will re-use the existing endpoints around joining as much as possible.
 This means that the main entry-point for joining will be the existing `RegisterUsingToken` method.

-We will introduce a new token type for each provider.
-In the case of GCP this will be `oidc-gcp`.
+We will introduce a new token join type for each provider.
+In the case of GHA this will be `github`.

 Registration flow:

-1. Client is configured by the user to use `oidc-gcp` joining.
-The client will then query the Google Metadata Service to obtain a JWT.
+1. Client is configured by the user to use `github` joining.
+The client will then query the GitHub Actions internal API to obtain a JWT using the request token environment variable.
 2. The client will call the `RegisterUsingToken` endpoint, providing the OIDC JWT that it has collected, and specifying the name of the Teleport provisioning token which should be used to verify it.
 3. The server will attempt to fetch the Token resource for the specified token.
 4. The server will check JWT header to ensure the `alg` is one we have allow-listed (RS[256, 384, 512])